Cub Scouts (Age: 8 to 12)

 • 3 Water: Aquatics, Boating, and Paddling

-During their time in Cubs, all Cubs will be working their way towards their Peak Award.
+During their time in Cubs, all Cubs will work towards their Peak Award.
 This Peak Award for the Cub Section is known as the Grey Wolf Award.
+Cubs will be presented with badges along the way as they achieve certain milestones.